britok30/react-apple-landing/README.md

 ## Git

-All code was submitted using git commands.
+All code was submitted using git version control.

 ## Axios